-Current Program Title: Life Science and Earth Science New Program Title: Life Science Education For Teacher Effective Date: Fall 2014 for Teacher Licensure Licensule.
+Current Program Title: Life Science and Earth Science New Program Title: Life Science Education for Teacher previously had no electives.
+It now has hours of biology electives prop Biol 3 124 or 374

+Effective Date: Fall 2014

-Outline change in program and attach curriculum matrix: Since Earth Science has been dropped from the licensure, two Seet classes have been dropped from the curriculum.
+Licensule. for Teacher Licensure Outline change in program and attach curriculum matrix: Since Earth Science has been dropped from the licensure, two state classes have been dropped from the curriculum.
 They have been replaced with additional content in biology and 2 hours has been dropped from the program.
-This program previously had no electives.
-It now has hours of biology electives Drop Biol 3114 or 3114
+This program